MP Kimani Ngunjiri Threatens to Sue CS Tobiko Over Links to Stuchbury Murder

-Bahati MP Kimani Ngunjiri has threatened to take legal action against Environment CS Keriako Kibicho over links to the murder of Joanna Stuchbury.
+Bahati MP Kimani Ngunjiri has threatened to take legal action against Environment CS Keriako Tobiko over links to the murder of Joanna Stuchbury.

 Ngunjiri further wondered why the CS singled him out yet there were many other companies that own land in the controversial Kiambu forest.